DepriFromEarth/hdd-survival-guide/README.md

     -xbootmgr -trace boot -prepSystem -verboseReadyBoot

-Now your PC restart six times.
-After the second reboot, the MS defragmentation program is running and is placing the files into an optimized layout so that Windows will boot up faster (for the description, read what ReadyBoot is).
+Your PC will restart six times.
+After the second reboot, the MS defragmentation program is running and is placing the files into an optimized layout so that Windows will boot up faster.
 The last reboot was training for ReadyBoot.
 After the training is completed, you will notice a significant improvement in startup time.

-Use only the included MS tool after the optimization because every tool places the files at a different offset on your HDD and all tools think they know it better when they don't!

 Now we will optimize the file system.
-Do not disable Encryption if you play Xbox/MS Store games
+Do not disable Encryption if you play Xbox/MS Store games or care about your privacy

 Open CMD & enter the commands below.